KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 **Categorical recoding method**: (default: part Id)

-- part Id: identifier of the part (interval, group of values or cell in case of bivariate recoded variable)
+- part Id: identifier of the part (group of values)

 - part label: comprehensible label of the part, like in reports